helloprototype/virtual-painter/README.md

 # 🎨 Virtual Painter

 This project is a A professional-grade virtual painting application that transforms your webcam into an interactive canvas, enabling you to create digital art using hand gestures or mouse controls..
-If you find this repository helpful or interesting, please consider giving it a star! ⭐
+If you find this repository helpful or interesting, please consider giving it a star! ⭐ and Follow Me for cool Projects

 ## Why Star This Repository?